Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 2. Are incorporated landlords exempt from 1099-MISC?

 Yes.
 Rent payments to incorporated landlords are generally exempt from reporting.
-The corporate exceptions apply only to medical and legal payments, not to rent.
+The corporate exceptions do not include rent.
 State-specific rules may still require reporting, so always check state requirements.

 3. How do payers report non-cash prizes?